Vocal resonation: Human resonating chambers

 The voice, like all acoustic instruments such as the guitar, trumpet, piano, or violin, has its own special chambers for resonating the tone.
 Once the tone is produced by the vibrating vocal cords, it vibrates in and through the open resonating ducts and chambers.
 Since the vocal tract is often associated with different regions of the body, different resonance chambers might be referred to as: chest, mouth, nose/"mask", or head.

-In more symbolic/perceptual way, rather than physical, the various terms applied can represent vocal "colors" in a continuous scale: from dark (chest) resonance to bright (head-nasal) resonance.
+In a more symbolic/perceptual way, rather than physical, the various terms applied can represent vocal "colors" in a continuous scale: from dark (chest) resonance to bright (head-nasal) resonance.
 We may call this spectrum a resonance track.
 In the lower range, the chest/dark color predominates; in the middle range, the mouth-nasal resonance is dominant; and in the higher range, the head-nasal resonance (bright color) predominates.
 The objective of using such images by several teachers and coaches is to achieve command of all the "colors of the spectrum".
 That, ultimately, may allow a greater scope of emotional expression.
 The emotional content of the lyric or phrase suggests the color and volume of the tone and is the personal choice of the artist.